-Existing law also separately authorizes an alternative program of beginning teacher induction that is sponsored by a regionally accredited college or university, in cooperation with one or more local school districts, that addresses the individual professional needs of beginning teachers and meets the commission's standards of induction.
+Existing law also separately authorizes provided, or an alternative program of beginning teacher induction that is sponsored by a regionally accredited college or university, in cooperation with one or more local school districts, that addresses the individual professional needs of beginning teachers and meets the commission's standards of induction. induction, except as provided.

-This bill would, commencing with hiring for the 2016-17 school year, and each school year thereafter, require a school district or county office of education that hires a beginning teacher to provide that teacher with one of these induction programs, except as provided.
-The bill would also prohibit a local educational agency from charging a fee to a beginning teacher to participate in an induction program.
-By requiring school districts and county offices of education to provide an induction program to newly hired beginning teachers, the bill would impose a state-mandated local program.
+This bill would, commencing with hiring for the 2016-17 school year, and each school year thereafter, require a school district or district, county office of-education education, or a charter school that hires a beginning teacher to provide that beginning teacher with-one of these a beginning teacher induction programs, program that is approved by the commission and the Superintendent or one of the alternative beginning teacher induction programs described above, except as provided.
+The bill also would-also prohibit a local educational agency from charging a fee to a beginning teacher to participate in an induction program.
+By requiring-school districts and county offices of education local educational agencies to provide an induction program to newly hired beginning teachers, the bill would impose a state-mandated local program.